Western alienation: Federal government

 In the 1980s, Pierre Trudeau called talk of western alienation and separatism a "bargaining tool" for the west, and urged the west to find ways to get more representation in the federal government.
 For his part, given the lack of Liberal representation in the west—his party won only two seats west of Ontario, both of them in Manitoba—Trudeau took the uncommon step of appointing western senators to his cabinet.

-Amidst criticism that the federal government was inhibiting pipeline development, Justin Trudeau's Liberals purchased the Trans Mountain pipeline in 2018 to try and help ensure the completion of its expansion project, which has before and since been mired in financial uncertainty.
+Amidst criticism that the federal government was inhibiting pipeline development, Justin Trudeau's Liberals purchased the Trans Mountain pipeline in 2018 to try and help ensure the completion of its expansion project, which before and after was mired in financial uncertainty.
+Mark Carney's government entered direct negotiations with Danielle Smith's Alberta government, and in 2026 announced a memorandum of understanding and agreements on climate and energy policies, including a carbon price plan and a framework for new pipeline development.

 First Nations

 First Nations leaders have often asserted that they have been forgotten in discussions of western alienation.
 Given that First Nations in Canada have direct relationships with the federal government, and the large number of First Nations in western Canada, such assertions complicate those discussions.
 This is particularly true in British Columbia, where a large number of First Nations have never entered into treaty agreements with the federal government.

 In recent years, Indigenous leaders have pushed back against talk of western alienation, particularly talk of western separatism.
 In 2019, Assembly of First Nations National Chief Perry Bellegarde said that First Nations consent would be required for any secession, given that "provincial boundaries came after treaty territories", further adding that western leaders "have to be careful when you go down that road of Western alienation...
 We have inherent rights... and those are international agreements with the Crown."
 Saskatoon Tribal Council Chief Marc Arcand added that any western province "does not have the authority to decide if they want to separate".
 First Nations chiefs from Treaty 8 territory also released a statement in 2019, declaring that they were "strongly opposed to the idea of separation from Canada."
 In 2025, two First Nations chiefs in Alberta again pushed back against separatist rhetoric, addressing a letter to Danielle Smith, urging the Premier to respect Treaty rights and stop stoking separatist sentiments.
+In 2026, several First Nations took Alberta to court to stop its independence referendum petition, with the court ruling that the petition represented a failure of the province's duty to consult.
+After Alberta opted to proceed with the referendum despite the ruling, numerous First Nations leaders, calling the decision "lawless," stated a willingness to participate in acts of civil disobedience to stop the referendum.

-First Nations leaders have been similarly vocal in their opposition to the 2022 Alberta Sovereignty and Saskatchewan First Acts, arguing that they infringe on treaty rights and circumvent their relationship with the Crown.
+First Nations leaders were similarly vocal in their opposition to the 2022 Alberta Sovereignty and Saskatchewan First Acts, arguing that they infringe on treaty rights and circumvent their relationship with the Crown.
 Both Acts were drafted without consultation with Indigenous communities.